Providing feedback about our regulatory work and communication with stakeholders

 View our latest stakeholder survey results

-We invited over 860 stakeholders to participate in an online census-approach survey in late 2023 and we also undertook 30 one-on-one in-depth interviews.
-The survey was designed to measure stakeholder perceptions across a range of key areas and metrics.
+We invited over 765 stakeholders to participate in an online census-approach survey in October 2024 to seek feedback and measure stakeholder perceptions across a range of key areas and metrics.

 Key Findings

-There was considerable variation in satisfaction across different stakeholder groups, ranging from 87% (amongst consumer/community representatives) to 34% (amongst businesses involved in energy pricing).
+There was considerable variation in satisfaction across different stakeholder groups, ranging from 100% (amongst consumer/community representatives) to 50% (amongst the transport sector).

-- the commission’s strong leadership on keeping customers at the heart of its decision-making
+- consumers are at the heart of decision-making

 We also want to recognise areas where our stakeholders feel we can continue to make improvements by: